 I have completed coursework outside of the United States.
 Should I have my international transcripts evaluated prior to applying?

-Yes, international coursework must be evaluated by one of the following companies:
+Yes, international coursework must be evaluated by World Education Services (WES).

 Must I have all the prerequisite courses completed before I apply?